camfort/camfort.github.io/oopsla17/artifact.md

 Note, that all of our tools are open-source and can be found at:

-* [https://github.com/camfort/camfort](https://github.com/camfort/camfort) - The main CamFort verification tool (also builds on our Fortran parsing/analysis library [https://github.com/camfort/fortran-src](https://github.com/camfort/fortran-src).
+* [https://github.com/camfort/camfort](https://github.com/camfort/camfort) - The main CamFort verification tool (also builds on our Fortran parsing/analysis library [https://github.com/camfort/fortran-src](https://github.com/camfort/fortran-src)).
 * [https://github.com/camfort/array-analyse](https://github.com/camfort/array-analyse) - Static analysis tool used for Section 2
 * [https://github.com/camfort/camfort-analyse](https://github.com/camfort/camfort-analyse) - Evaluation scripts used in Section 7

-The revisions used in this artifact have been tagged with 'artifact2017'.
+The revisions used in this artifact have been tagged with 'artifact2017' on their respective repositories.

 # Getting started